 Effective Dietary Supplements For PCOS

 When trying to reverse PCOS through diet and exercises, some supplements can be especially helpful in giving your body the extra nourishment it needs.
 When chosen correctly, the right dietary supplements increase your intake of nutrients that support your body’s ability to use insulin and can help keep your blood sugar stable.
 We highly recommend adding Vitamin B Complex, Vitamin D3, Magnesium, Cinnamon, Chromium, ALA, Berberine and Pomegranate Extract to your diet.
 Supplementing with Omega 3s or Fish Cod Liver Oil helps optimize your Omega 6 to Omega 3 ratio.
 We also highly recommend D-Chiro Inositol, an excellent supplement to alleviate symptoms of PCOS.
-Research has found that inositol exert beneficial effects at metabolic, hormonal and ovarian level for women.
-Talk to your health care practitioner about what supplements you should consider.
+Research has found that inositol exerts beneficial effects at metabolic, hormonal and ovarian level for women.